SeqWare/public-workflows/PANCANCER_AUTOMATED_RUNNING_BWA.md

 # TODO:

 * .seqware/settings on the launcher host????
-Should add a sample to the tarball
+Should add a sample to the tarball.
+Also, will need to copy it to ~/.seqware/settings otherwise the submit will not work?
+Is this true?

 ## Overview